How to Recover Faster: 27 of the Best Foods for Healing

 Foods Rich in Vitamin A

-Examples include: carrots, sweet potatoes, winter squash and spinach.
+Examples include: sunflower seeds, carrots, sweet potatoes, winter squash, swiss chard, and spinach

 Foods Rich in Omega-3 Fatty Acids